 Watch the compilation of Present at home, the online tour through the expo 'Stephan Vanfleteren - Present' at FOMU.
 From episode 1, his early work, to episode 6, the still lifes that Vanfleteren makes in his daylight studio.

-Psychiatrist and professor Dirk De Wachter chooses his favourite piece from the FOMU collection: a photograph of actor Julien Schoenaerts.
+Psychiatrist and professor Dirk De Wachter chooses his favorite piece from the FOMU collection: a photograph of actor Julien Schoenaerts.

 Apart from being a well known sports journalist, Frank Raes is also a photographer.
 For the video series ‘De keuze van’ he dives into the collection of FOMU and chooses his favorite image.